Ph.D. Application Procedure

 By the end of the first year, students declare a lab (or co-lab mentorship) affiliated with the Neuroscience

 Department.
-The chairman of the
+The chairperson of the

 Department of Neuroscience must approve this choice.
 The student and mentor(s) will select a student advisory committees consisting of faculty members that will play a guiding role in the graduate student training.